 Degree requirements are designed to assure a well-balanced curriculum while also allowing students freedom in selecting individual courses.
-Major and minor programs equip students with a deeper understanding in a field of knowledge, help prepare students to meet their professional goals, and help provide entry into advanced study at the graduate or professional level.
+Major and minor programs equip students with a deeper understanding in a field of knowledge, can help prepare students for meeting their professional goals, and can help provide entry into advanced study at the graduate or professional level.

 Multiple Undergraduate Degrees

-Students may earn multiple degrees by completing the requirements for multiple major programs leading to different degrees–for example, one major leading to a bachelor of arts degree and another major leading to a bachelor of science degree or one leading to one named degree such as a Bachelor of Science in Chemistry and another leading to a degree such as a Bachelor of Science with a major in Biology.
+A multiple degree is earned if a student wishes to major in multiple programs leading to different degrees–for example, one major leading to a bachelor of arts degree and another major leading to a bachelor of science degree or one leading to one named degree such as a Bachelor of Science in Chemistry and another leading to a different degree such as a Bachelor of Science with a major in Biology.
 College of Science students who earn multiple degrees are required to fulfill all of the college’s general requirements for a bachelor’s degree, even if one of the degrees is done under another college at the university.
 A minor must be completed if required by either major.

 Multiple Undergraduate Majors